 - 1. Completion of the University College Core Curriculum and EDUC 211. - 2.
-A GPA of 2.5 or higher. - 3.
-Acceptable scores on the Reading, Writing, and Mathematics Tests of the PRAXIS I Series.
+A GPA of 2.5 or higher. - Acceptable scores on the Reading, Writing, and Mathematics Tests of the PRAXIS I Series.
 All PRAXIS scores must be current with state mandated score requirements for admission and licensure purposes. - 4.
 Verification by the university physician of the applicant's health status and level of physical fitness. - 5.
 Verification by the Director of Residence Life of the applicant's acceptable deportment. - 6.
 Personal fitness and the interest suitable to the profession of teaching, verified by the Center for Personal Development. - 7.
 Security background check - 8.
-Students must earn a grade of C or higher in all education courses, including student teaching. - 9.
+Acceptable scores on the Admission to Teacher Education Interview - 9.
+Students must earn a grade of C or higher in all education courses, including student teaching. - 10.
 Final acceptance for admission to the Teacher Education Program by the Teacher Education Committee, based upon documented recommendations from the major area concerned.